John Solomon (rugby union): Australian representative

 He made his state and national representative debuts at age nineteen, first playing for Australia against the at the Sydney Cricket Ground in June 1949.
 Later that year he toured New Zealand with Trevor Allan's Bledisloe Cup winning Wallabies.
 Solomon played variously at five-eighth, fullback and centre in seven matches of the tour including the 2nd Test at Eden Park where he scored a try thus helping the side make history as the first Australian team to win the Cup in New Zealand.

 He played twice for New South Wales in 1950 against the visiting British and Irish Lions and as five-eighth for Australia in both Tests of the tour.
 He was in the centres in the second Waratahs match against the Lions who up till that point of their tour were undefeated.
 Solomon held his own against the world-class opposition of Bleddyn Williams and Lewis Jones.

 In 1951 Solomon played against the visiting All Blacks in two Tests and with the Waratahs.
-The selectors experimented with Keith Winning and Colin Windon as captain and then in 1952 when Australia hosted the exciting Fijians, Solomon was honoured with the national captaincy aged just twenty-two.
-Fiji had not previously played against Australia and had only competed at the world-class level against New Zealand in 1939.
-Solomon made an outstanding debut as captain on this historic occasion.
-He played at inside-centre and clinched the first Test for Australia when he dived over for a try six minutes from the end.
-The Fijians won the 2nd Test but in the process earned the respect of the Australian rugby public who delighted in the spectacular running and carefree play of the Fijians who would wrestle the ball at every opportunity and who employed long, one-handed and sometimes reckless passing.
+The selectors experimented with Keith Winning and Colin Windon as captain and then in 1952 when Australia hosted the exciting Fijians, Solomon was made at twenty-two years old.
+His first game as captain was Fiji's first game against Australia.
+Fiji had previously competed at the world-class level against New Zealand in 1939.
+Solomon played at inside-centre and clinched the first Test for Australia when he dived over for a try six minutes from the end.
+The Fijians won the 2nd Test but had earned the respect of the Australian rugby public due to their carefree way of playing.